 But this is about how most effectively to communicate around manmade climate change, something about which we are still learning.
 Some of the best thinking on which way to go next with climate communications, away from doom and gloom and toward a better greener future, can be found at:

 But the Mail, presumably, would rather not let people know about any of this positive thinking about climate-communication.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.